Iris vorobievii: Description

 The stem holds 1 or 2 terminal (top of stem) flowers, in May.

 The flowers are 6–7 cm in diameter, and come in shades of yellow, from pale yellow, to bright yellow.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The falls have dark brown veining, and in the centre, a pale yellow beard.

-After the iris has flowered, between June to July, it produces a seed capsule, that is 5.5 cm long and 1.7 cm wide.
+After the iris has flowered, between June and July, it produces a seed capsule, that is 5.5 cm long and 1.7 cm wide.
 It also has a 5mm long spout (or appendage).

-Biochemistry
+Genetics

 In 2008, a chromosomal study was carried out on various iris species within Russia.
 It found out that Iris vorobievii had a count of 2n=14.

 In 2009, a study was carried out on the molecular DNA markers of populations of Iris vorobievii, Iris mandshurica and Iris humilis within Primorye, Russia.
 It confirmed that the three irises were separate species.

 As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.
-It has a chromosome count: 2n=14.